tlienart/GPlot.jl/README.md

 * (**upcoming**) Allow both GLE and Gnuplot as backend.
 Different than Gaston as no attempt at being interactive.

 ## Notes

-* everything in cm, for font, conversion is `10pt = 0.352778cm` could do `const pt = 0.352778` but it's potentially clashing name, maybe better to have a function that takes point and does the conversion itself.

 ## Todo